Video shows Phoenix police pulling gun on parents after 4-year-old took doll from store

 Neither Ames nor Harper were arrested or ticketed, though they were detained by the police, the Phoenix New Times reported.

-Horne told The Post that the city has 60 days to respond before he files the lawsuit.
+Horne told the Washington Post that the city has 60 days to respond before he files the lawsuit.

 In 2018, Maricopa County, which includes Phoenix, was involved in a record number of police-involved shootings, nearly doubling numbers from 2017, according to the AZ Central.
 Phoenix police officers were responsible for more than half of them.